Every Home Decor Trend Expected To Blow Up In 2020

 It feels like there’s also an interest in pivoting away from the hyper-sleek and minimal aesthetic of contemporary mid-century modern and Ikea couture.
 Instead, folks online are looking into the farmhouse, prairie, and craftsman style homes.

-Etsy, Pinterest, and Google are three dynamos of the cyberworld.
-They’re in a particularly privileged position in that they see everything.
-They are the places where we learn about, plot, and scheme our home decor and design ambitions.
-So their 2020 predictions are worth paying attention to.
+These 2020 predictions are based on the most popular searches for 2019, and both Pinterest and Etsy are betting interest in these search terms is only going to keep growing in the new year.
+Google, on the other hand, is presenting us just the facts: these were the top home searches of 2019.
+While Google makes no claims that these trends will make it big in 2020, we are taking the liberty to say that they will.
+So these 2020 predictions are worth paying attention to.
 Here is a list of home trend predictions, according to the internet.
 Will they be the next big thing in 2020?

 Thrifted home decor